1. Get started

 Before making any changes, consider the following:

-• Open a copy from the server, disc or archive
+• Open a copy from the server, your device or the archive

 • Restore previously deleted timetables